What does it take to be an effective manager? How can marketers maximise return on investment?

 Our business school is located on the University’s Knowledge Gateway, featuring the Parkside Office Village.
 Here, student entrepreneurs can access start-up space amongst a group of innovative SMEs, who can also provide valuable opportunities for business networking, placements and internships.

-The Students’ Union Creative Suite, based in the Silberrad Student Centre, is home to a collection of Apple Macs installed with the latest editing software, such as Adobe InDesign and Photoshop; Premiere Pro, After Effects and loads more.
+The Students’ Union Creative Studios, based in the Silberrad Student Centre, is home to a collection of sate of the art computers installed with the latest editing software, including: Adobe InDesign and Photoshop; Premiere Pro, After Effects and loads more.
 You can also access Final Cut Pro, iMovie and Garageband.
-The suite has a similar feel to the offices of modern marketing agencies and provides you with free-to-use technology that can greatly enhance your studies.
+The suite has a similar feel to the offices of modern marketing agencies and provides you with free-to-use technology that can greatly enhance your assignments.